-If you are looking to grow your business, email marketing is the most effective channel.
+If you are looking to grow your business, email outreach is the most effective channel.
 Building an email list and consistently sending messages saves time and effort in nurturing your prospects.
-The email sending success depends on its delivery.
-If you are able to make it to the recipient inbox your first job is done.
-This improves your productivity however, the problem arises when the email bounce back.
+The success of your email campaign(sequence) depends on its email deliverability.
+If you are able to make it to the recipient’s inbox, your first job is done.
+This improves your productivity; however, the problem arises when the email bounces back.

-In 2019, 8.85% of total emails got bounced.
-According to a study by campaign monitor, the standard benchmark of email bounce rate is 2%.
-Anything above 2% is a serious issue.
-However, email bounce back can be reduced by following the best practises.
+In 2021, 9.94% of the total emails got bounced.
+According to a study by Moengage, the standard benchmark of email bounce rate is 4.31%.
+Anything above 4.31% is a serious issue.
+However, email bounce back can be reduced by following the best practices.

 In this article, we will be describing the significant reasons for email bounce back and how to prevent it efficiently.

-Email bounce back is the condition when your emails fail to reach the recipient’s inbox.
+An email bounce back is when your email cannot reach your recipient’s mailbox due to certain issues.
 In this case, your email service provider sends you email bounce back messages about failed delivery and technical details of the failure.

 Bounced emails negatively affect your email account by making your account more vulnerable to the SPAM filters.
 This also decreases your email sender score and deliverability rate.
-Therefore, it is very essential for an email marketer to know about different email bounces and the methods to prevent it.
+Therefore, an email marketer needs to know about different email bounces and the prevention methods.

-Let us go through different types of email bounces and check the reasons why this happens.
+Let us go through different types of email bounces and the reasons behind them.

 Generally, there are three types of Email Bounces: